stephenrjohnson/rsaenc/README.md

 	      mode => 0400,
 	}

 This is very beta so be careful as the encrypted file formate may change.
+If you have any changes fork and pull request.